 ” I sense that you need the skill to complete yourself in solitude, by and to yourself, and the capacity to choose emptiness than abhor it, even more than something intimate and substantial.
 It will likely free you from the need of having someone by the death-bed.”

 There was nothing I could add right then to what she was already doing to fill on her want.

 “Telescoping our sight on our being does bring much of our life into focus.
 They reveal our ego-emotion-being for us to know all that we, in truth, are not.
 It is what we want in it that which roots ourself in it, and lets it defines us.
 The want is the error when we need to be free of it…

 “What is ours is the curiosity, the quest to know.
 Spot it and resume with the being in quest.
 Move on to knowing, and persist with moving on.
 There really is nothing here to hold on to.
 We could give to it, but give up we must because there’s nothing that would accompany us through our great departure, except what we are to ourself.”

-The distance must have shown on the visage, as she gravely pored over my face for the longest moment with a firmness of resolve.
+The distance must have shown on the visage, as she gravely pored over my face for the longest moment, with a strange firmness of resolve.

 This was an unknown, unpredictable domain.
 I picked up the book but soon snoozed over it.
 The oblations had been poured in the crackling fire within her.
 The result would arise.

 End of Chapter I. To be continued …